shendb2022/SSBDM/README.md

 # SSBDM
-This code will be released soon.
+The code will be released upon the acceptance of this paper.